lebedyncrs/calendar-graphql-api/README.md

 # Design And Concepts
 Mainly this app based on MVC architecture with a few extra layers(Repository, Service)

+**Timezone handling**
+We store UTC date in DB and depends on user timezone or event setting, we adjust timezone of date

 **Model in this app stands for**
 The model is responsible to manage the data,
 it stores and retrieves entities used by an application, usually from a database.